MRHER: Model-based Relay Hindsight Experience Replay for Sequential Object Manipulation Tasks with Sparse Rewards: Methodology

-Algorithm \ref{alg1} and Figure \ref{fig:1} illustrate the RoMo-HER framework with the $episode$ strategy.
-Firstly, the agent interacts with the environment starting from the initial state $s_1$ using the current policy $\pi$, attempting to achieve the initial goal $g$, and generates a trajectory which will be stored in the replay buffer $B$.
-Then, a minibatch $b_i$ of transitions is sampled from $B$ to train the dynamics model $M$.
-For each transition in $b_i$, FR selects a starting state with the $episode$ strategy and uses the learned model $M$ and the newest policy $\pi$ to predict a $n$-step trajectory.
-Next, the achieved goal in the trajectory is used to relabel the original goal, and the reward is recalculated.
-Finally, the policy $\pi$ and value $Q$ are trained using the minibatch $b_i$ of relabeled transitions.
-Similar to HER, RoMo-HER is applicable to any off-policy RL algorithm.
-Our article adopts Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap_continuous_2015} as the benchmark off-policy RL algorithm.
+The MRHER framework, as illustrated in Algo. \ref{alg1} and Fig.\ref{fig:1}, follows a multi-step process.
+Initially, the agent interacts with the environment, starting from an initial state $s_1$, and proceeds by checking the current stage of subtasks, sampling actions using the SGES, and attempting to achieve the initial goal $g$.
+Subsequently, the resulting trajectory is stored in the replay buffer $B$.
+Next, in each subtask, a minibatch $b_i$ of transitions is sampled from $B$ to train dynamics models $m$.
+For each transition in $b_i$, the Foresight Relabeling (FR) method is used.
+FR selects a beginning state and predicts an n-step trajectory using the models $m$ and the newest policy $\pi$ of subsequent subtasks.
+The achieved goal in the trajectory is then used to relabel the expected goal, and the reward is recalculated accordingly.
+Finally, the policy $\pi$ and value $Q$ are trained by the minibatch $b_i$ of relabeled transitions.
+In this work, the Deep Deterministic Policy Gradient (DDPG) algorithm \cite{lillicrap_continuous_2015} is adopted as the benchmark off-policy RL algorithm.